Flag of Saskatchewan

 The provincial flag of Saskatchewan was adopted in 1969.
-It is blazoned per fess vert and or, in the fly a prairie lily slipped and leaved proper, in the dexter chief an escutcheon of the coat of arms of Saskatchewan fimbriated argent.
-The symbolism within the flag is shown just with the colours; yellow representing the grain fields in the southern portion of the province where as the green represents the northern forested areas.
-The western red lily in the fly of the flag is the provincial flower.
+Its upper half is green and contains the coat of arms of Saskatchewan, and its lower half is yellow.
+In the fly of the flag is a western red lily, the provincial flower.

-In 2017, The Minister of Parks, Culture and Sports designated September 22 as Saskatchewan Flag Day.
+In 2017, The Minister of Parks, Culture and Sports designated 22 September as Saskatchewan Flag Day.

+Design

+The flag is blazoned: Per fess vert and or, in the fly a prairie lily slipped and leaved proper, in the dexter chief an escutcheon of the coat of arms of Saskatchewan fimbriated argent.

+The green upper half represents the province's forested north, while the yellow represents the grain fields found in the south.
+The red prairie lily is the provincial flower of Saskatchewan.

 History

-The flag of Saskatchewan was adopted on September 22, 1969, the result of a province-wide competition that drew over 4000 entries.
+The flag of Saskatchewan was adopted on 22 September 1969, the result of a province-wide competition that drew over 4,000 entries.
 The winning entry was one of the 13 designed by Anthony Drake of Hodgeville, Saskatchewan.
 Drake came and left Saskatchewan from the United Kingdom and did not have an opportunity to see his winning design fly until returning to Hodgeville.
 Saskatchewan politician Percy Schmeiser was on the flag committee in 1969 during his time as member of the Legislative Assembly and was at the inaugural flag raising ceremony, unlike Anthony Drake.
 The two finally met when Drake returned in 2019.

 Other flags

 60th anniversary flag

-In preparation for the province's Diamond Jubilee the government had opted to organize a competition to design a distinctive flag utilizing the colours of the province's coat of arms.
-Sister Imelda of St. Angela's Convent of Prelate had designed the winning flag and it was selected from 241 other entries.
-The flag was first hoisted on the 31st of January in the year 1965.
-Its use continued as the province's centennial flag for 1967 and in the years prior to the contest and selection of the current flag Sister Imelda's was used as well.
-The flag's sponsors had hoped it would officially be the province's flag as it was being used to represent Saskatchewan but that was not the case.
+In preparation for the province's Diamond Jubilee in 1965, the government organized a competition to design a distinctive flag utilizing the colours of the province's coat of arms.
+Sister Imelda of St. Angela's Convent of Prelate designed the winning flag, and it was selected from 241 other entries.
+The flag was first hoisted on 31 January 1965.
+Its use continued as the province's flag for the Canadian Centennial in 1967, and in the years prior to the selection of the current flag Sister Imelda's was used as well.
+The flag's sponsors hoped it would officially be the province's flag, as it was being used to represent Saskatchewan, but that was not the case.

 The Diamond Jubilee flag is blazoned per fess gules and vert, in the fly an escutcheon of the Arms of Saskatchewan fimbriated or, in the hoist a stalk of wheat or.
-The red featured in the top half symbolizes the fires that used to rage through the wheat fields in the years before cultivation, the green represents the luxuriant growth, and the gold representing the ripening the wheat fields.
+The red in the top half symbolizes the fires that used to rage through the prairies in the years before cultivation, the green represents the luxuriant growth, and the gold representing the ripening the wheat fields.